zephyrproject-rtos/zephyr/doc/connectivity/usb/pd/ucds.rst

 The following devicetree, structures and callbacks need to be defined:

 * Devicetree usb-c-connector node referencing a TCPC
-* Devicetree vbus node referencing a VBUS measurment device
+* Devicetree vbus node referencing a VBUS measurement device
 * User defined structure that encapsulates application specific data
 * Policy callbacks